ray-project/ray/doc/source/data/transforming-data.rst

 1. Implement a class.
 Perform setup in ``__init__`` and transform data in ``__call__``.

 2. Configure ``concurrency`` with the number of concurrent workers.
-Each worker transforms a partition of data.
+Each worker transforms a partition of data in parallel.
+You can also pass a tuple of ``(min, max)`` to allow Ray Data to autoscale the number of concurrent workers.

 3. Call :meth:`~ray.data.Dataset.map_batches`, :meth:`~ray.data.Dataset.map`, or
    :meth:`~ray.data.Dataset.flat_map`.